*Last Updated: August 10, 2023

 4 Steps in the Revenue Cycle Management Process

-The exact steps in the revenue cycle management process vary depending on the industry (government, healthcare, or higher education), but the general steps are as follows:
+The exact steps in the revenue cycle management process vary depending on the industry, but the general steps for municipalities are as follows.

 Step 1: Information Capture

-This first step includes gathering information that is required before an invoice can be issued.
-This may include personal data like name, address, or bank account number.
+This first step includes gathering the required information before issuing an invoice.
+Information may include personal data like a name, address, or bank account number.
 It also includes forms for government verification, insurance eligibility status, and authorization.

 Step 2: Charge Capture and Billing

-The correct charge is posted, and an invoice and explanation of charges are sent to the responsible party for payment, along with any notifications.
+Once an agency renders services, the system posts the correct charge and sends an invoice and explanation of charges to the responsible party for payment, along with any notifications.